strykeforce/thirdcoast/README.md

     @BeforeHealthCheck
     private boolean beforeHealthCheck() {
-        // perform any set-up such as positioning subsystems on the robot to allow clear running, or override Talon configurations
+        // perform any set-up such as positioning subsystems on the robot to
+        // allow clear running, or override Talon configurations temporarily
-        // temporarily while testing.
-Called periodically by the robot loop while running, return true when finished. return true;
+        // while testing.
+Called periodically by the robot loop while running,
+        // return true when finished.
+        return true;
     }

     @AfterHealthCheck
     private boolean afterHealthCheck() {
-        // perform any tear-down such as position subsystems, or resetting Talon configurations.
+        // perform any tear-down such as position subsystems, or resetting
-        // Called periodically by the robot loop while running, return true when finished. return true;
+        // Talon configurations.
+Called periodically by the robot loop while
+        // running, return true when finished.
+        return true;
     }